blakemcbride/akt/README.md

 Note:  This package was created by David B. Lamkins.
-Since I use it often and it has disappeared form github, I took the liberty of hosting his package unmodified.
+It has been moved here with his permission.

 APL Keyboard Translator
 =======================